isomerpages/govtech-stp/_travellers-from-australia/00c-atp-faq.md

 #### 25. Can visitors switch off their mobile devices while in Singapore?

-No, visitors must keep mobile devices and the Bluetooth function switched on at all times while in Singapore.
+No, visitors must keep their mobile devices and the Bluetooth function switched on at all times while in Singapore.

 #### 26. Can visitors uninstall the TraceTogether app upon departing from Singapore?